lpinzari/sql-psql-udy/02_joins_sql/07_inner_join.md

 |`one`-TO-**many**| A row in the parent table A has two or `more` matching rows in the child table B|

 There are, therefore, 5 basic relationships that indicate the cardinality between tables in an ERD.
-In the picture below the `One` and `One(and only one)` can be grouped together in `One(and only one)` for simplicity.
+In the picture below the `One` and `Zero or One` can be grouped together in `Zero or One` for simplicity.

+**Note**: In mathematical logic, it's often desirable to make a distinction between `Zero or One` and `exactly One`.
+In that situation `One(and only one)` is used to indicate that the count cannot be less than one or more than one.

 ![foreign key 2](../00_psql_setup/images/04_relationship.png)